 The third scenario Rachel outlines is a lot more common than you might think.
 She points out that many times, with wedding photo contracts especially, you may have a contract with the bride and groom, but then a generous family member wants to pay the bill.
 “In many situations,” Rachel points out, “if you sign a wedding photography contract with the bride and groom, the wedding photography contract is only for the bride and groom.
 In some states, if mom pays, that may invoke some responsibilities that you, as the wedding photographer, have to mom.”

 “Let’s say you take photos at a wedding and put them in an online gallery so guests at the wedding can purchase prints.
-It has to be written in the wedding photography contract that selling the event photography is okay because many privacy laws don’t allow for you to sell images of that nature without a specific release.
-The average wedding photographer doesn’t include that in their wedding photography contracts.”
+It has to be written in the wedding photography contract that selling the event photography is okay because many privacy laws don’t allow for you to sell images in that nature without a specific release.
+The average wedding photographer doesn’t have that included in their wedding photography contracts.”
 When someone other than the contracted couple pays for the wedding photo service, you must be aware that each party then has certain rights.

 Let Contracts Be the Bad Guy